The 10.04 left Lewisham heading into London with the usual mishmash of assorted characters.

 Metal Head grunted and continued collecting mobile phones.

-As he collected the last phone, the sound of a vehicle rose above and a nondescript van pulled up sharply.
+As he collected the last phone, the sound of a vehicle rose above the distant growl of the crowd on Whitehall and a nondescript van pulled up sharply.
 A half dozen men spilled out and hurried over, four carrying large peli-cases and the other two shaking out plastic cuffs.

 Goth Girl was kneeling by the open bag now.
-“No visible timer, remote detonator, no obvious kill switch,” inside Chad’s smart bag was a mix of wires and metal and had anyone else been looking, missing the Hollywood staple of a ticking clock.
+“No visible timer, remote detonator, no obvious kill switch,” as she inspected inside Chad’s smart bag, seemingly not fazed by the mix of wires and metal and plastique and had anyone else been looking, missing the Hollywood staple of a ticking clock.

 Metal Head was busily dismantling the phones, pulling batteries out of each in turn.
 The first of the peli-cases was opened and Chads bag was carefully placed inside, padded interior holding it tightly.
 As it closed, the Faraday cage built into the case prevented any electromagnetic signal passing in or out and it was carried to the waiting van, at a brisk but very steady pace.
 The other bags were in turn loaded into their own cases as the remaining two men, in official polo shirts and semi smart trousers that screamed ‘government agent’ applied the cuffs to each of Chad and his gang in turn.
 Two of the other agents returned and all four bodily hustled Chad and cronies into the van